MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    If none of the options succeed, the client SHOULD connect to the origin server directly.

-4. If an SVCB record for HOST does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.
+4. If a SVCB record for HOST does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.

 This procedure does not rely on any recursive or authoritative server to